zedar/api-gateway/README.md

 API Gateway - unified access to REST or Web Services
 -----------------------------

-API Gateway is intent to play a role of single entry point for invocation of diverse services, either REST or WebServices.
+API Gateway intents to play a role of single entry point for invocation of diverse services, either REST or WebServices.
 Unifies a way of calling APIs.
 Primary goals are: